 - Text Cleanup for the Sources bibliographies:

 - When we imported the offline Sources bibliography into the drupal website, italics formatting was lost and various key words fields were not parsed correctly (Publishers, Series, Genre Type, Colyer Categories, etc.).
-Therefore, text cleanup in the Sources bibliography is our number one priority after website development passes a threshold of minimum functionality.
-This will be our chief occupation now and in 2020.
+Therefore, text cleanup in the Sources bibliography became our number one priority after website development passed a threshold of minimum functionality.
+This is our chief occupation now and in 2020.
 At this point we will remove the "beta" tag from the website.

 - How can I tell?
 If there is no italics then the record has not beeen touched since importing.
 The Colyer Categories field may contain key words that belong in Genre Type or other fields.
 Check the status field in the left sidebar.
 Records not yet cleaned up have no Status at all.